nexacenter/oa-check/README.md

 You need to have [node](https://nodejs.org) >= 5.x installed.
 To install dependencies and start the local webserver run:

-## Install dependencies

 ```
 npm install
 ```

-## Frontend ROARMAP API
+Then, to start the server, run:

 ```
 npm start
 ```

 Then browse to [http://127.0.0.1:8080/](http://127.0.0.1:8080/) to view ROARMAP H2020 compliancy.
-Type `^C` to stop the webserver.
+Type `^C` to stop the server.

-## Download all ROARMAP data in JSON format
+To dump roarmap database in JSON format, run:

 ```
 node server.js -d
 ```

-This scrapes ROARMAP website to download all data in JSON format and prints the resulting JSON document on the standard output.